Code-Tap/raspberrypi-curriculum/en-GB/getting-started/index.md

 + If you're not using an ethernet cable then you'll need to connect to a wireless network.

-+ Click the Wifi icon on the top-right of the scree and ask your volunteer for Wifi access details.
++ Click the Wifi icon on the top-right of the screen and ask your volunteer for Wifi access details.

 ![screenshot](images/pi-wifi.png)